Compare Travel Insurance in New Zealand

 Australia Travel Insurance

 While New Zealand has a reciprocal healthcare agreement with Australia covering basic public hospital care, it doesn't cover specialist treatment, ambulance costs, repatriation, or many medical expenses.
-Private hospital treatment in Australia can cost $1,000+ per day.
-Ambulance costs $500-$2,000 per trip.
-Medical evacuation back to NZ can exceed $50,000.
+Private hospital treatment, ambulances, and medical evacuation back to NZ can all be costly.
 Travel insurance for Australia is essential despite the healthcare agreement.

 USA & Canada Travel Insurance